rubyforgood/casa/README.md

   - If you're on Fedora/Cent Os use `sudo dnf install libpq-devel`.
 [If you prefer choose package of libpq-devel via rpm](https://pkgs.org/download/libpq-devel)
   - If you're on Windows, use the official [installer](https://www.postgresql.org/download/windows/) and accept all defaults.
 Alternatively, a [Chocolatey](https://chocolatey.org/packages/postgresql) package is available with `choco install postgresql`.

-**Chromedriver**
+**Chrome Browser**

+1. The Spec tests uses Chrome Browser and Chromedriver for some of the tests.
+A current version of chromedriver will be installed when `bundle install` is run.
+TO install Chrome, see [Chrome Install](https://support.google.com/chrome/answer/95346?hl=en&ref_topic=7439538).

+From MacOS:
+`brew install google-chrome`

-1. If you use the Chrome browser, that is enough.
-If not, install the current stable release of [chromedriver](https://chromedriver.chromium.org/) for your operating system so the browser-based Ruby feature/integration tests can run.
-Installing `chromium-browser` is enough, even in WSL.
+Another option is to install the Chromium browser for your operating system so the browser-based Ruby feature/integration tests can run.
+Installing `chromium-browser` is enough, even in WSL (Windows subsystem for Linux)

 ### Running the app